reagent-project/reagent-cookbook/recipes/markdown-editor/README.md

 2. Add necessary items to `resources/public/index.html`
 3. Create a local reagent atom in `home`
 4. Create the `editor` component and add it to `home`
-5. Create the `markdown` and `preview` components
+5. Create the `markdown` component
-6. Add the `preview` section to the right of the `editor`
+6. Create the `preview` component and add it to `home`
-7. Create a function to apply syntax highlighting the code blocks in the `preview`
-8. Post-process the preview content using the `highlight-code` function
-9. Add externs to your project
+7. Add externs to your project

 #### Step 1: Create a new project